 - 1. An occurrence resulting in client death or serious physical harm to clients; - 2.
 An occurrence resulting in imminent danger to or the possibility of death or serious physical harm to clients; - 3.
 An accident or natural disaster resulting in damage to the physical plant and having a direct or immediate adverse effect on the health, safety, and security of clients; - 4.
-The passage of five years without an inspection; - A complaint alleging violation of the Health Care Facility Licensure Act or 175 NAC 18; - 6.
-Complaints that, because of their number, frequency, and type, raise concerns about the maintenance, operation, and or management of the substance abuse treatment center; - 7.
-Financial instability of the licensee or of the licensee's parent company; - 8.
-Outbreaks or recurrent incidents of physical health problems such as dehydration, pressure sores, or other illnesses;
+The passage of five years without an inspection; - 5.
+A complaint alleging violation of the Health Care Facility Licensure Act or 175 NAC 19; - 6.
+Complaints that, because of their number, frequency, and type, raise concerns about the maintenance, operation, and management of the mental health center; - 7.
+Financial instability of the licensee or of the licensee's parent company;

-- 9. Change of services, management, or ownership; - 10.
-Change of the status of the accreditation on which licensure is based as provided in 175 NAC 18-004.09; and - 11.
-Any other event that raises concerns about the maintenance, operation, and management of the substance abuse treatment center.
+- 8. Outbreaks or recurrent incidents of physical health problems such as dehydration, pressure sores, or other illnesses; - 9.
+Change of services, management, or ownership; - 10.
+Change of the status of the accreditation on which licensure is based as provided in 175 NAC 19-004.09; or - 11.
+Any other event that raises concerns about the maintenance, operation, and management of the mental health center.

-18-005.05 Results of Compliance Inspections
+19-005.05 Results of Compliance Inspections

-18-005.05A When the inspection reveals violations that create imminent danger of death or serious physical harm or have direct or immediate adverse relationship to effect on the health, safety, or security of the persons residing in the facility, the Department must will review the inspection findings within 20 working days after the inspection.
-If the evidence from the inspection supports the findings, the Department must will impose discipline in accordance with 175 NAC 18-008.03.
+19-005.05A When the inspection reveals violations that create imminent danger of death or serious physical harm or has have a direct or immediate adverse relationship to effect on the health, safety, or security of the persons residing in the facility, the Department must will review the inspection findings within 20 working days after the inspection.
+If the evidence supports the findings, the Department must will impose discipline in accordance with 175 NAC 19-008.03.

-18-005.05B When the inspection reveals one or more violations that create no imminent danger of death or serious physical harm and no direct or immediate adverse relationship to effect on the health, safety, or security of the persons residing in the facility, the Department may request a statement of compliance from the facility.
+19-005.05B When the inspection reveals one or more violations that create no imminent danger of death or serious physical harm and no direct or immediate adverse relationship to effect on the health, safety or security of the persons residing in the facility, the Department may request a statement of compliance from the facility.
 The statement of compliance must indicate any steps that have been or will be taken to correct each violation and the period of time estimated to be necessary to correct each violation.
 Based on the statement of compliance, the Department will take one of the following actions:

-- If the facility submits and implements a statement of compliance that indicates a good faith effort to correct the violations, the Department must will not take any disciplinary action against the facility license; - If the facility fails to submit and implement a statement of compliance, the Department shall will initiate disciplinary action against the facility license.
-Such action shall will be in accordance with 175 NAC 18-008; or - 3.
+- If the facility submits and implements a statement of compliance that indicates a good faith effort to correct the violations, the dDepartment must will not take any disciplinary action against the facility license; - If the facility fails to submit and implement a statement of compliance, the Department must will initiate disciplinary action against the facility license.
+The action must will be in accordance with 175 NAC 19-008; or - 3.
 In making a determination to accept a statement of compliance or initiate or not initiate disciplinary action against the license, the Department may conduct a re-inspection within 90 days of the first inspection, or sooner as requested by the licensee.

-18-005.06 Re-inspections
+19-005.06 Re-inspections

-18-005.06A The Department may conduct re-inspections to determine if a facility substance abuse treatment center fully complies with the requirements of 175 NAC 18-006 and 18-007.
-The re-inspection will occur before a disciplinary action is modified or terminated, or a provisional license is converted to a regular license.
-The re-inspection may occur after the Department:
+19-005.06A The Department may conduct re-inspections to determine if a facility mental health center fully complies with the requirements of 175 NAC 19-006 and 19-007.
+Re-inspection may consist of an on-site inspection or a review of documentation requested by the Department.
+The re-inspection:

-1. May occur after having issued a provisional license; having received a statement of compliance; or having imposed disciplinary action; and Must Will occur within 90 days of the first inspection, or sooner as requested by the licensee.
+1. May occur after having issued a provisional license; having received a statement of compliance; or having imposed disciplinary action; and

+2. Must occur within 90 days of the first inspection, or sooner as requested by the licensee.